top of page

 The League charges continuing players an Annual Fee of $100 due by January 31 of each year.
 For that amount, you can play any or all seasons during the annual calendar year.

-There is a also one-time initiation fee of $150 to play in NCSS.
-This pays for 2 jerseys and a hat and part of the league capital costs and allows you to play for the season that you joined and any other season that ends before the end of the calendar year.
+There is also a one-time initiation fee of $150 to play in NCSS.
+This covers the cost of two jerseys and a hat, as well as part of the league's capital costs, and allows you to participate in the season you joined and any other season that concludes before the end of the calendar year.

 How do you join?

-You will be asked to attend a tryout, and once accepted, sign a waiver and placed on a team that is short of players that day and maybe again for another game or two, then permanently assigned to a team.
-Before being assigned to a team, you will be asked to bring a check for $150 payable to North County Senior Softball- Competitive Division (NCSS-CD) and you will be issued your two uniforms and a hat.
+You will be asked to attend a tryout, and once accepted, you will sign a waiver and be placed on a team that is short of players that day.
+You may also be assigned to a team for another game or two before being permanently assigned to a team.
+Before being assigned to a team, you will be asked to bring a check for $150, payable to North County Senior Softball - Competitive Division (NCSS-CD).
+You will then be issued your two shirts and a hat.

 That's it.
 A good mix of good, younger players and some older players.
 The league average is around 64 years old.
-Most live in San Diego North County but there are some players who travel here from Orange and Riverside counties because they prefer this unique format.
-Some of our Thursday-only players play in a league in Santee on Tuesdays, and many also play Sundays in La Costa 35 Athletic Club.
+Most live in San Diego North County, but some players travel here from Orange and Riverside counties because they prefer this unique format.
+Some of our Thursday-only players participate in a league in Santee on Tuesdays, and many also play on Sundays at La Costa 35 Athletic Club.

 The North County Senior Softball-Competitive Division is an outstanding league to play in – the best I've ever seen.